 You can use a number of methods of customer feedback gathering to get to know your customers’ needs and wants, to find out how your brand experience weighs-up against your competitors, and what you could do better in the future.

 You can collect feedback via:

 - Polls on social media

-All of the information collected through these feedback methods will help you to optimize your experience and retain more customers in the future.
+All of the information collected through these feedback methods will help you to optimise your experience and retain more customers in the future.
 Feedback also makes customers feel valued, and valued customers are more likely to regularly return to your brand and potentially become avid advocates.

 Now that you’re armed with a whole bunch of customer retention strategies, it’s time for you to consider which best suits your business's marketing strategy and your customers.